-Here’s an example that comes to mind: During the 1980’s I got sucked out of the Engineering Department into an IT department because they decided to take control of our VAXes, and I was the kid who knew VAX/VMS and Unix, how to load those big 9-track tape reels, etc. The IT department was actually called Information Services & Control (IS&C).
-In IS&C, one of my responsibilities was to prevent engineering teams from buying the tools they wanted to use because we could use economies of scale to buy slightly cheaper alternatives that were “almost as good,” or to force people to use our unweildy Univac mainframe.
+During the 1980’s I had a brief stint in an IT department.
+Our IT department was actually called Information Services & Control (IS&C).
+One of my responsibilities was to prevent engineering teams from buying the tools they wanted to use because we could bulk purchase slightly cheaper alternatives that were “almost as good,” or force people to use our unwieldy Univac mainframe.
 This is a reasonable argument that could be right in some cases.

 My boss produced reports for his boss showing how much money we’d saved the company.
 Those people probably all retired thinking this was the right thing to do.
-But today I realize that some of what I did to save pennies was actually harmful in the big picture.
-Penny wise, pound foolish would be just one example of local optimization bias.
+But today I realize what I did to save pennies was actually harmful in the big picture.
+Penny wise, pound foolish is an example of local optimization bias.

-Another example of local optimization bias would be the way beginning Scrum Masters focus on trying to make a team more “productive” (or worse: “hyperproductive”) instead of helping the product development organization become better able to learn and adapt.
+Beginning Scrum Masters, including some book authors, focus on trying to make “hyperproductive” teams instead of helping the product development organization become better able to learn and adapt.

 Do you have some examples of local optimization?
 Please send them in!

 Wheels within wheels in a spiral array